Livø: History

 Livø has been inhabited since the Stone Age.
 In 1157, its lands were given to the Cistercian monks of the nearby Vitskøl Abbey by King Valdemar I of Denmark.
 After the reformation, the crown seized all religious properties, including Livø in 1563.
 The island was then sold along with the mainland Abbey to Henrik Gyldenstjerne of Aagaard on 21 July 1563 for "1500 Hungarian Guldens, 1000 lots [of] Silver, and 4000 rigsdaler."
-In 1573, the entire property was again transfered to Bjørn Andersen, who then named it after himself, creating the Bjørnsholm estate.
+In 1573, the entire property was again transferred to Bjørn Andersen, who then named it after himself, creating the Bjørnsholm estate.
 After Bjørn's death in 1583, Bjørnsholm was inherited by his son, Truid Bjørn.
 After Truid's death the property passed to his widow's nephews, Holger Bille and Jesper Friis.

 In 1689, the estate was acquired by Anders Kjærulf, who was ennobled in 1724.
 In 1726 he transferred the property to his son, Søren Kjærulf.
-After Søren's death in 1730, the property was sold to Peder Tøgersen and then inherrited to Tøgersen's son, Mathias de Lasson, and eventually his grandson, Peder de Lasson, who died in 1808.
+After Søren's death in 1730, the property was sold to Peder Tøgersen and then inherited to Tøgersen's son, Mathias de Lasson, and eventually his grandson, Peder de Lasson, who died in 1808.
 After Peder's death, the estate was sold to Johan Casper Mylius.
 On 25 November 1828 Mylius transferred ownership of the property over to the state.
-The state then leased the rights to the island island.
+The state then leased the rights to the island.
 In 1872, a member of the Oppen-Schilden noble family purchased the island for 30,000 rigsdaler.
-He built the farm house and courtyard which remains on the largest building on the island to this day.
+He built the farmhouse and courtyard which remains the largest building on the island to this day.
 After Oppen-Schilden's death in 1896, his heir sold the island to J.L.
 Jensen for 120,000 DKK who in turn gave the island to his son.
 After his death, the island was purchased by Hofjægermester H.C.O.
-Rosenkrantz, for use as a hunting grounds.
+Rosenkrantz, for use as hunting grounds.

 On 1 April 1911, the island was purchased by De Kellerske Åndssvageanstalter (English: The Keller Institute for the Mentally Ill) for 160,000 DKK.
 For the next 50 years was used as an institution for male criminals with mental illness.
 The men held on the island reportedly called the island Djævleøen (English: The Devil Island).
 The island was also populated during this period by a number of mental hospital staff along with their families.
 The population engaged in agricultural work, ran workshops, tended the forest, and produced dairy products.

-During the German occupation of Denmark, a small resistance force caped out on the island, which the german forces never discovered.
+During the German occupation of Denmark, a small resistance force caped out on the island, which the German forces never discovered.
 In 1971 the island was briefly occupied by a number of artists, including Bjørn Nørgaard and Per Kirkeby.
 Their attempts at farming failed due to their lack of agricultural proficiency and their occupation of the island ended when the police intervened.

 In 1975, the former buildings of the mental hospital were used as housing more than 200 refugee children from Vietnam.
 The children stayed on the island for nine months as political debates questioned their legal right to remain in Denmark.